dellis1972/MonoGame/Documentation/tutorials/UsingXNA_GameStudio_Features.md

 [How to: Create a Localized Game](CP_HowTo_Localize.md)

-Describes the process of creating an XNA Game Studio game that can be localized.
+Describes the process of creating a MonoGame game that can be localized.

 [Localizing the Title of a Windows Phone Game](UsingXNA_GameTitle_Localize.md)